16 Days of Activism Against Gender-Based Violence

 A misconception exists that weapons are used solely for protection and only cause harm when used by the wrong people.
 A misinformed claim can be just as dangerous as a weapon, especially when it overlooks the dangers posed by guns and the millions of innocent people that have and still fall victim to them.
 Women are disproportionately affected by gun violence in the home, especially in situations where Intimate Partner Violence exists.
 Intimate Partner Violence and domestic violence are human rights issues.
 Women across the country have traditionally been silenced by abusers and neglected in policy decisions on arms control.
 Read along and see how both women and men can tackle issues surrounding gun reform and involving women in important policy decisions .

 Call to Action

 We’re inviting you to take part in our campaign against guns and domestic violence.
-We urge you to use your voice in condemning the normalization of domestic violence, dispelling myths regarding gun control and creating momentum behind a movement that pressures legislators to update federal and local laws.
-Use this opportunity to join in these actions organized by IANSA:
+We urge you to use your voice to condemn the normalization of domestic violence, dispel myths about gun control and create momentum behind a movement that pressures legislators to update federal and local laws.
+Use this opportunity to join in these movements organized by IANSA:

-Valentine's Day is over the campaign is not!
+Valentine's Day is over but the campaign is not!

 BREAK THE SILENCE

 Tweet and share on social media this image with the hashtags: #GunFreeValentine #LoveLivesHereGunsDont #DisarmDomesticViolence #IANSAWomen

 Tweet and share on social media a picture of you and your partner with the hashtags: #GunFreeValentine #LoveLivesHereGunsDont #IANSAWomen

 Spread awareness of the issue of femicide and ideas for preventing it.
 Share the report "Gender-related killing of women and girls" by the United Nations Office on Drugs and Crime (UNODC).
 This study highlights what more can be done to prevent those killings.